-Become expedition controllers and astronauts as your employees fly a Mission to Mars at the BP America Expedition Center!
+Become mission controllers and astronauts as your employees fly a Mission to Mars at the Expedition Center!

 How Will the Expedition Center Help Your Company?